 As datasets increase in size and complexity, the human effort required to inspect dashboards or maintain rules for spotting infrastructure problems, cyber attacks, or business issues becomes impractical.
-The Elastic machine learning anomaly detection feature automatically models the normal behavior of your time series data — learning trends, periodicity, and more — in real time to identify anomalies, streamline root cause analysis, and reduce false positives.
+Elastic machine learning features such as anomaly detection and outlier detection make it easier to notice suspicious activities with minimal human interference.

 If you have a basic license, you can use the Data Visualizer to learn more about your data.
 In particular, if your data is stored in Elasticsearch and contains a time field, you can use the Data Visualizer to identify possible fields for anomaly detection:

 [experimental] This functionality is experimental and may be changed or removed completely in a future release.
 Elastic will take a best effort approach to fix any issues, but experimental features are not subject to the support SLA of official GA features.
 You can also upload a CSV, NDJSON, or log file (up to 100 MB in size).
 The Data Visualizer identifies the file format and field mappings.
 You can then optionally import that data into an Elasticsearch index.